 The social worker will undertake a holistic Tuituia assessment and use the Tuituia framework and recording tools as they would usually do.
-The Tuituia resources have additional information specifically for subsequent tamariki to assist the social worker.
+The Tuituia resources have additional information specifically for a subsequent child to assist the social worker.

-This will help to ensure their assessment adequately answers the question of whether or not the parent is likely to inflict the kind of harm experienced by previous tamariki, including other circumstances of harm and cumulative harm on subsequent tamariki.
+This will help to ensure their assessment adequately answers the question of whether or not the parent is likely to inflict the kind of harm experienced by a previous tamaiti, including other circumstances of harm and cumulative harm on the subsequent child.

 Who is responsible for evidencing change

 The responsibility sits with the parent to demonstrate that they’re unlikely to inflict the kind of harm that was inflicted previously.
-In practice, the social worker will be looking at how the parent gathers information, evidence of change, the whanaungatanga responsibilities of whānau, hapū and iwi and their engagement in the assessment process.
+Parents need to be given the opportunity to demonstrate change, and the social worker will be looking at how the parent gathers information, evidence of change – the whanaungatanga responsibilities of whānau, hapū and iwi and their engagement in the assessment process still apply.

 A child and family consult must take place between the social worker, other senior social workers, their supervisor and solicitor.

-The purpose of this is to analyse the information gathered and consider the question of whether the parent is likely or unlikely to inflict (or the likelihood of inflicting) the kind of harm that was inflicted on previous tamariki, including other circumstances and cumulative harm.
+The purpose of this is to analyse the information gathered and consider the question of whether the parent is likely or unlikely to inflict (or the likelihood of inflicting) the kind of harm that was inflicted on a previous tamaiti, including other circumstances and cumulative harm.

 This will then determine which court application is made.